Blog posts

 Ongoing improvements

-Once Paul and Jeff get the read-only API access to the CELCAT production environment the tool will be able to retrieve real-time room availability data, further optimising the booking process for exam room cluster checks.
+The Service Desk team will continue to innovate and work with other members of ICT, like the Tooling Team, to create solutions to further optimise the booking process for exam room cluster checks.
 This will ensure faster response times, more accurate bookings, and an overall more efficient Service Desk!

 “I am incredibly proud of our team for balancing the demands of our daily operations while driving meaningful improvements for our customers.
 Their dedication to automating our mundane processes not only improves our customer service but also creates space for more engaging and impactful work.
 I cannot commend them enough for their commitment, innovation, and teamwork, which make a real difference!”
 Okan Kibaroglu, Director of Customer Success